-- j.
-Organizing all written instructional plans that have been approved by your mentor teacher for ready review at all times by your mentor and/or university supervisor. - k.
-Engaging as actively as possible in duties, activities, opportunities provided by the mentor teacher; practicing clear communications; regularly and deliberately reflect on your observations and experiences; strive to be both an effective teacher and an engaged, enthusiastic learner as you complete responsibilities in the school setting. - 1.
-Completing assignments in a timely fashion as expected by your university supervisor. - m.
+- i.
+Organizing all written instructional plans that have been approved by your mentor teacher for ready review at all times by your mentor and/or university supervisor. - j.
+Engaging as actively as possible in duties, activities, opportunities provided by the mentor teacher; practicing clear communications; regularly and deliberately reflect on your observations and experiences; strive to be both an effective teacher and an engaged, enthusiastic learner as you complete responsibilities in the school setting. - k.
+Completing any assignments in timely fashion as expected by your university supervisor. - l.
 Seeking and using input for improved performance of your classroom roles and responsibilities.